Pietrosella

 Pietrosella (/fr/; Pitrusedda) is a French commune in the department of Corse-du-Sud, on the island of Corsica.

 History

-On 6 September 1997, members of the National Liberation Front of Corsica stormed a gendarmerie barracks at Pietrosella.
+On 6 September 1997, members of the National Liberation Front of Corsica's dissident Cargèse-Sagone brigade stormed a gendarmerie barracks at Pietrosella.
 The weapons stolen from the attack were used to assassinate Claude Érignac on 6 February 1998, homicide committed by Yvan Colonna who was arrested and sentenced to life imprisonment.